Johnson Hagood Stadium: Issues with east side stands

 In 2016, The Citadel determined that lead paint needed remediation on the east (visitor's) side of the stadium.
 The work resulted in the entire east side being closed for the first game of the 2016 season and some sections being opened for subsequent games.
 The resulting capacity was 10,500 for the first game, and about 15,000 for later games.
 The Board of Visitors decided to fully renovate the east side of the stadium, announcing that decision on December 2, 2016.
 In May 2017, demolition began on the east side stands, were replaced by temporary seating for 1,000 people during the next two seasons; in August 2017, The Citadel Board of Visitors approved a plan to build new stands on the east side that seats 3,800 ready for the 2019 season.
 Fundraising efforts remain underway, and construction has yet to begin.
+When the Citadel applied to replace the stands with permanent seating for 2000 spectators and to build a toilet building, the City's Board of Architectural Review unanimously rejected the plans for lack of quality.